robusta-dev/robusta/docs/index.rst

 =====================
 Robusta is an open source platform for automated troubleshooting and maintenance.
 We turn Kubernetes expertise into re-usable code.

+It is basically webhooks on steroids and we wrote the interesting webhooks for you.
+You just enable them with YAML.
+Works with Prometheus, Kubernetes, Elasticsearch... you name it!

 Robusta automates everything that happens **after** you deploy your application.

 Examples